 I followed FM 855 a short distance until I came to an identical sign

 and started looking for the monument.
 Almost an hour later, I was

 still looking for it.
-There was a maze of little Farm/Market
+There was a maze of little Farm/Market roads

-few that had even heard of it couldn’t tell me
+Monument, but those few that had even heard of it couldn’t tell me

 it’s around here somewhere, though.”

 had become a quest for me, though, so I knew that I’d return with

-In a few weeks’ time, I’d found someone to give
+In a few weeks’ time, I’d found someone to give me precise driving

-leaving home.
+home.
 If the monument was where they said it was, I’d been all around

 it on my previous visit, and had even driven past the turn-off road.